-- Wrinkles from the contraction of the forehead muscle can be addressed with anti-wrinkle injections.
+- Fine lines and wrinkles from the contraction of the forehead muscle can be addressed with anti-wrinkle injections.
 Care needs to be taken not to cause drooping of the brow or upper eyelid.

-- Volume replacement of the forehead with dermal fillers helps to balance the face as well as smooth forehead concavities and wrinkling.
+- Volume replacement of the forehead with dermal filler helps to balance the face as well as smooth forehead concavities and wrinkling.

 - Sun-damaged skin can be treated with medical-grade skincare and lasers.